 Other honors include the Public Service Award from the University of Chicago Alumni Association (2002), the Will and Nan Clarkson Visiting Chair in Urban and Regional Planning at the SUNY-Buffalo School of Architecture and Planning (2005), and the Benjamin and Louise Carroll Visiting Professor in the Department of Political Science at the University of Oregon (2001), the City of Justice Award from the Los Angeles Alliance for a New Economy (2016), and the Pasadena Progressive of the Year Award (2018) for his role in the successful minimum wage campaign.
 In 1980-81, while teaching at Tufts, he was awarded a Public Service Fellowship by the National Science Foundation to work with community and consumer organizations in Boston.
 In the early 1980s, he was a founder of the Massachusetts Tenants Organization.
 In 1989 he was named “Hero of the Week” by the Boston Phoenix for his efforts to fight redlining (bank discrimination) in Boston’s neighborhoods.

 In 1987, while serving in city government, Dreier drafted the Community Housing Partnership Act, legislation sponsored by Congressman Joseph Kennedy and Senator Frank Lautenberg, which became part of HUD’s HOME program, created under the National Affordable Housing Act of 1990.
 This legislation provides federal funds to community-based non-profit housing development organizations.

 In 1993, the Clinton administration appointed Professor Dreier to the Advisory Board of the Resolution Trust Corporation (RTC), the Savings-and-Loan clean-up agency.

-Dreier lives in Pasadena with his wife Terry Meng (a nurse practitioner) and twin daughters Amelia and Sarah.
+Dreier lives in Pasadena with his wife Terry Meng, a nurse practitioner.
+They have twin daughters, Amelia and Sarah.